 - Segmentation: All entities that you need to query in your segmentation criteria must be present.

 - Dynamic email content: All entities with field values that you want to show as dynamic data in an email message must be present.

 - Lead scoring: All entities with field values that you want to use in you scoring models must be present.

 You can only sync entities that are configured with Change tracking enabled.
-Entities without change tacking won't be listed on the Customer insights sync page.
+Entities without change tacking won't be listed on the Marketing data configuration page.
 If you are a system customizer or admin, then you can find this setting by doing the following:

 - Open the Settings menu at the top of the page and select Advanced settings.
 The Dynamics 365 for Customer Engagement advanced-settings area then opens in a new browser tab.
 Note that this area uses a horizontal navigator at the top of the page instead of a side navigator.